aabbtree77/esp32-vpn/README.md

 ## Introduction

-This is a memo which presents details for DOIT DEVIT V1 ESP32-WROOM-32 development board applied for wireless communication inside LAN via MQTT.
+This report is about DOIT DEVIT V1 ESP32-WROOM-32 applied for wireless communication inside LAN with MQTT.
 The MicroPython code achieves resilience w.r.t. a lost Wi-Fi.
 In the picture above Remmina is supposed to be applied for the connection to LAN from the outside.
 This demands opening ports which may not always be possible.
 Instead, one can try this type of a [communication via github](https://github.com/aabbtree77/sendrecv) built in order to avoid opaque 3rd party MQTT brokers and remote desktop software.

 ## Some Photos